ychigiji/CSC212SpellChecking/README.md

 ## Rubric (100)

 This assignment is out of 100 points.
 There are three pure coding sections, adding up to (20) points.
 The rest involves a little more data analysis.
 (You will have to code, though).
-All data analysis can be done in Google Sheets or Excel -- you need not make graphs with Java.
+All data analysis can be done in Google Sheets or Excel or R (etc.) -- you need not make graphs with Java.

-### (30) Report & Reflection.
+### (20) Report & Reflection.

 This assignment is more like a scientific investigation.
 Prepare a report with answers to these questions, and submit it as a PDF.

+### (10) Conclusion: Which Data Structure do you recommend?

 In your report, have a conclusion section where you recommend one of these data structures for "Spell-Checking".
 Justify your selection.